SUI-Components/sui/packages/sui-test/README.md

 **Important:** If you need to have fixtures files (or helpers), put them in the `./test-e2e/fixtures` so they aren't executed as spec files.

+### Support files

+If you need to have support files, then create a `./test-e2e/support` directory, it will be detected and added to the `cypress.json` configuration.

+Support files runs before every single spec file and you don't have to import it in spec file.

 ### Options

 ```sh